ArunsKas/paragraphs-optgroups/README.md

-# paragraphs-optgroups
+# Paragraphs Optgroups
 Add optgroups to Drupal Paragraphs select lists.

 ## Usage

 Paragraphs Optgroups creates groups based on how you name your paragraph bundles.
-Your paragraph bundle names should follow the convention of `Category Name - Component Name`

-This will create a select list like the following:
+Your paragraph bundle names should follow the convention of `Category Name - Component Name`.
+This will create a select list with the following hierarchy:

 - ***Category Name***
   - Component Name